ranjeetdob18/coding-challenges-node.js-scraper/README.md

 $ cd your directory
 ```

-Next, change file location according to your system
+Next, edit file and change location according to your system
 Mac, Linux, XP
 ## Run the application